-Regardless of whether you converted your old job into a location-independent position or if you scored a new remote-work job, you should do your best to “over deliver” by being more squared away for the first few weeks.
+Regardless of whether you converted your old job into a location-independent position or if you scored a new remote-work job, you should do your best to “over deliver” by being even more squared away than usual for the first few weeks.

 As everyone knows, the start of any new endeavor often sets the tone.
 Plus, repairing a first impression gone wrong is extremely difficult.